KittyGiraudel/site/_posts/2016-10-13-css-hide-and-seek.md

     md: Updated the article to mention some important information about [screen-readers on mobile devices.](#screen-readers-and-touch-devices-19102016) as well as [search engine optimisation](#seo-19102016).
 ---

-{% info %}
-This article is a translation from [Cache-cache CSS](https://www.ffoodd.fr/cache-cache-css/) by accessibility expert [Gaël Poupard](https://twitter.com/ffoodd_fr).
-All credits to him.
-{% endinfo %}
+{% info %} This article is a translation from [Cache-cache CSS](https://www.ffoodd.fr/cache-cache-css/) by accessibility expert [Gaël Poupard](https://twitter.com/ffoodd_fr).
+All credits to him. {% endinfo %}

 **Or how to visually hide some text while keeping it accessible.**

-And even if I find this stupid—hiding text from some users but not others seems inherently wrong from an accessibility stand point to me—it’s a recurring need.
+And even if I find this stupid — hiding text from some users but not others seems inherently wrong from an accessibility stand point to me — it’s a recurring need.

 There are many ways of doing this, that I won’t detail here.
 For the past few years, I’ve been using this technique from [Thierry Koblentz](https://twitter.com/thierrykoblentz) described on [his blog](https://www.cssmojo.com/hide-content-from-sighted-users/).
-It’s by far the most comprehensive, and—to my knowledge—the only way supporting <abbr title="Right To Left">RTL</abbr> text orientation.
+It’s by far the most comprehensive, and — to my knowledge — the only way supporting <abbr title="Right To Left">RTL</abbr> text orientation.

 Unfortunately it’s not without issue anymore.